maquebax/maquebax.github.io/_posts/2020-10-13-Java Class Design.md

     @Override
     public String toString() {
         return getClass().getName() + "@" + Integer.toHexString(hashCode());
     }
-this method allows us to summarise what the object of  this class is all about. when we do System.out.println(new ClassA()); the toString method of the class gets called
+this method allows us to summarise what the object of  this class is all about.
+when we do System.out.println(new ClassA()); the toString method of the class gets called.
 ##### equals
     @Override
     public boolean equals(Object obj){
         return {this == obj};
     }
 We override the equals method mainly to check equality of two objects.
-When we use == on objects for eg: objA == objB the compiler checks only if the object referrences are same.
-Hence we use equals method to test equality of objects.
-When we override equals method, we check for values of desired instance variables The equals method must adhere to following properties.
+When we use == on objects for eg: objA == objB
+the compiler checks only if the object referrences are same.
+Hence we use equals method
+to test equality of objects.
+When we override equals method, we check for values of desired instance variables
+    The equals method must adhere to following properties.
         1.reflexive  x.equal(x) always true
         2.symmetric  if x.equals(y) true then y.equals(x) true - always
         3.transitive if x.equals(y) and y.equals(z) then x.equals(z) - either all true or all false.
         4.consistent x.equals(y) always true and x.equals(null) always false
         5.Also in practice, the hashCode of 2 equals objects should be same.

 ##### hashCode
     @Override
     public native int hashCode();

-hashCode gives an unique integer to identify or classify an object into categories. hashCode should have conditions which is a subset of conditions written in equal. i.e when two objects are equal , their hashCodes should always be equal. but when two hashCodes are equal, the objects need to be equal. hashCodes are mainly used in maps to segagrate values in to buckets for faster indexing.
+hashCode gives an unique integer to identify or classify an object into categories.
+hashCode should have conditions which is a subset of conditions written in equal.
+i.e when two objects are equal , their hashCodes should always be equal.
+but when two hashCodes are equal, the objects need to be equal.
+hashCodes are mainly used in maps to segagrate values in to buckets for faster indexing.

 #### Create and use  singleton classes and immutable classes